-- The school complies with all Equalities legislation relevant to the school community; - The school's Equalities and Cohesion Policy is maintained and updated regularly; - Procedures and strategies related to the policy are implemented; - They monitor all racist incidents through the Headteacher's termly report to governors and ensure that appropriate action is taken.
+- The school complies with all Equalities legislation relevant to the school community; - The school's Equalities and Cohesion Policy is maintained, updated regularly and published on the school's website; - Procedures and strategies related to the policy are implemented; - The named Equality Governor will monitor, on behalf of the governing body, all discriminatory / prejudiced-based incidents and ensure that appropriate action is taken.

 The Governing Body recognises that the avoidance of discrimination is not sufficient to ensure that equality exists in the school.
 The Governing Body will therefore give full consideration to measures of positive action which may assist in achieving the aims of this policy.
 This is action designed to encourage or facilitate the employment or training of minority or disadvantaged groups.
 The Governing Body will not discriminate in favour of individuals from specific groups (positive discrimination), but it will take positive action which enables members of those groups to compete on an equal basis.
+Positive action measures may include: